pleets/devbox-station/README.md

 Usually if you have mysql, redis or other services installed locally in your machine you'll need to change the bindings for that services in the container.
 Look at the following values to set up those services.
-The presented values are the default values per each env var.
+The presented values are the default values provided.

 **Database**